mssngtxtrs/dotfiles/README.md

 ## About
 These dotfiles are used on laptop (Redmibook Pro 15 2023) with Arch Linux installed.
+All labels are written in russian, i'll try to make english translation soon.

 ## Requirements
 Required software: